Contrary to popular belief, a business continuity plan is not a single document but an aggregate of assessments, processes, and checklists.

 A Business Continuity Plan in 20 Steps

-As a memorial to the 2020 Democratic Iowa caucuses (may they rest in peace), below is a list of 20 steps your organization can take to develop a sound business continuity plan.
+Below is a list of 20 steps your organization can take to develop a sound business continuity plan.

 The links are to older posts by myself or MHA Consulting CEO Michael Herrera that explain that step in detail.